-Vietnamese Chicken Wings are baked in the oven until crisp & coated in a sweet-spicy combination of sweet soy sauce and sambal oelek chili paste.
+Vietnamese Chicken Wings are baked in the oven until crisp & coated in a sweet-spicy combination of soy sauce, brown sugar and sambal oelek chili paste.

 I’m a huge purist when it comes to Buffalo Wings.
 They have to be served with blue cheese (not ranch), super spicy, and, please no – do not order them boneless!!!

 Another one of our favorite restaurants, The Schooner in Netarts, Oregon serves a variety called General Tso’s wings – and I’ve got to say, they’ve got the uber famous Pok Pok beat.
 If you’re ever in the area, definitely check out this place.
 Located right on the bay, with a fabulous view, farm fresh produce, great cocktails and a laid back beach atmosphere – The Schooner is one of our favorite restaurants, even topping any of the great eating spots in Portland.

 I’ve talked of my FOF (fear of frying) before.
 And, even though I’m making steps towards overcoming that fear, I’m baking these wings rather than frying.
 I was a bet skeptical as to whether they’d turn out crispy enough, but in fact, they turned out just as crispy as they would have if you’d fried them.